minima-global/incentivecash/docs/specification.md

 ### Admin' Service

-Directus comes with a pre-packaged admin' app' that we can use to assign different user roles etc.
+Directus comes with a pre-packaged admin' app' that we can use to assign different user roles - _need to do more research into the capabilities of directus_.

 ### MiniDapp

-IM is to be a version of FutureCash, plus a background process capable of sending _y_ amount of tokens on _x_ date from a user _z_ to a _null address_.
+IM is to be a version of FutureCash, plus a background process capable of sending _y_ amount of tokens on _x_ date from user _z_ to a _null address_.

 ### Server-side Minima Processes